kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ### Q2.81
 Magnesium is the 4th most plentiful cation in the body.
 Which of the following statement about _magnesium metabolism_ is true?

-	A. 70kg adult has roughly 200 mmol magnesium
+	A. 70kg adult has roughly 200 mmol magnesium - F
-	B. The extracellular fluid contains about 50% total body magnesium
+	B. The extracellular fluid contains about 50% total body magnesium - F
 	C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mEq/L)
-	D. About 10% of plasma magnesium is ultrafiltered by the kidneys
+	D. About 10% of plasma magnesium is ultrafiltered by the kidneys - F
-	E. Magnesium is the key electrolyte for generation of a smooth muscle action potential
+	E. Magnesium is the key electrolyte for generation of a smooth muscle action potential - F

-#### Answer: ?
+#### Answer: C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mEq/L) - TRUE
+- Magnesium (Mg2+) is the fourth most plentiful cation in the body.
+A 70kg adult has roughly 1000mmol Mg2+.
+About 50% is sequestered in bone and not readily exchangeable with other compartments.
+The extracellular fluid (ECF) contains only about 1% of total body Mg2+.
+The remainder resides in the intracellular compartment.
+Normal plasma Mg2+ concentration ranges from 0.70 to 1.05mmol/L. The maintenance of plasma Mg2+ concentration is largely a function of dietary intake and extremely effective renal and intestinal conservation.
+Within 7 days of initiation of a Mg2+-deficient diet, renal and faecal Mg2+ excretion each fall to about 0.5mmol/24 h.
+About 70% of plasma Mg2+ is ultrafiltered by the kidney; the remainder is bound to protein.
+As with Ca2+, protein binding of Mg2+ is pH dependent.
+Plasma Mg2+ concentration and either total body Mg2+ or intracellular Mg2+ content are not closely related.
+However, severe plasma hypomagnesaemia may reflect diminished body stores of Mg2+.
+A wide variety of enzymes are Mg2+ activated or dependent.
+Mg2+ is required by all enzymatic processes involving ATP and is also required by many of the enzymes involved in nucleic acid metabolism.
+Mg2+ is required for thiamine pyrophosphate cofactor activity and appears to stabilise the structure of macromolecules such as DNA and RNA.
+Mg2+ is also related to calcium and potassium metabolism in an intimate but poorly understood way.

 ### Q2.82
 The parasympathetic nervous system (PNS) is a subdivision of the autonomic nervous system (ANS, and it operates in tandem with the other subdivision, the sympathetic nervous system (SNS).
 Which of the following is an effect of stimulation of the PNS?